PawseySC/container-workflows/_episodes/05-build-intro.md

 Once the Dockerfile is ready, let us build the image with `docker build`:

 ```
-$ docker build -t texlive:2019Apr23 .
+$ docker build -t build:2019May29 .
 ```
 {: .bash}

 ```
 Sending build context to Docker daemon  2.048kB
 Step 1/6 : FROM ubuntu:18.04
- ---> 93fd78260bd1
+ ---> d131e0fa2585
 [..]
 Step 6/6 : CMD ["/bin/bash"]
- ---> Running in d4a53da2f605
+ ---> Running in fb003b87b020
-Removing intermediate container d4a53da2f605
+Removing intermediate container fb003b87b020
- ---> 4439098adf8a
+ ---> 8986ee76d9a9
-Successfully built 4439098adf8a
+Successfully built 8986ee76d9a9
-Successfully tagged texlive:2019Apr23
+Successfully tagged build:2019May29
 ```
 {: .output}

-The build will take a few minutes, meanwhile we'll go on to discuss some aspects of building a container image.

 In the command above, `.` is the location of the build context (i.e. the directory for the Dockerfile).
 The `-t` flag is used to specify the image name (compulsory) and tag (optional).

-Any lowercase alphanumeric string can be used as image name; here we've used `texlive`.
-The image tag (following the colon) can be optionally used to maintain a set of different image versions on Docker Hub, and is a key feature in enabling reproducibility of your computations through containers; here we've used `2019Apr23`.
+Any lowercase alphanumeric string can be used as image name; here we've used `build`.
+The image tag (following the colon) can be optionally used to maintain a set of different image versions on Docker Hub, and is a key feature in enabling reproducibility of your computations through containers; here we've used `2019May29`.

 Adding the prefix `<Your Docker Hub account>/` to the image name is also optional and allows to push the built image to your Docker Hub registry (see below).